awsdocs/amazon-aurora-user-guide/doc_source/babelfish-architecture.md

 When you create a cluster for use with Babelfish, Aurora PostgreSQL creates the system databases, `master` and `tempdb`\.
 If you created or modified objects in the system databases \(`master` or `tempdb`\), make sure to recreate those objects in your new cluster\.
 Unlike SQL Server, Babelfish doesn't reinitialize `tempdb` after a cluster reboot\.

 Use single database migration mode in the following cases:
 + If you are migrating a single SQL Server database\.
-In single database mode, migrated schema names are identical to the original SQL Server schema names\.
-When you migrate your application, you make fewer changes to your SQL code\.
+In single database mode, migrated schema names when accessed from PostgreSQL are identical to those in original SQL Server schema names\.
+This reduces code changes to existing SQL queries if you want to optimize them to run with a PostgreSQL connection\.
 + If your end goal is a complete migration to native Aurora PostgreSQL\.
 Before migrating, consolidate your schemas into a single schema \(`dbo`\) and then migrate into a single cluster to lessen required changes\.

 Use multiple database migration mode in the following cases:
-+ If you are trying out Babelfish and you aren't sure of your future needs\.
-+ If multiple user databases need to be migrated together, and the end goal isn't to perform a fully native PostgreSQL migration\.
++ If you want the default SQL Server experience with multiple user databases in the same instance\.
-+ If you might be migrating multiple databases in the future\.
++ If multiple user databases need to be migrated together\.